Bogdan Raczkowski: Early life

 Shortly before the outbreak of First World War, Bogdan Raczkowski, as a young graduated engineer, moved to Kharkiv to handle the construction of his first project.
-There, he met and married on August 24, 1917, Maria Zawadzkie, born on February 23, 1895, the daughter of a railway official.
+There, he met and married on 24 August 1917, Maria Zawadzkie (born on 23 February 1895) the daughter of a railway official.

 As a result of the Russian October Revolution the same year, the couple fled Russia by boat across the Black Sea and got back home to Poznań after a journey through Romania, Hungary and Czechoslovakia.
-In Poznań, their daughter Danuta Walentyna was born on May 23, 1920.
+In Poznań, their daughter Danuta Walentyna was born on 23 May 1920.

 Life in Bydgoszcz

 The family settled in Bydgoszcz in spring 1921 at 3, Stanisław Moniuszko street.
-On December 29, 1921, he became a city councilor and chaired the Office of Ground Construction.
+On 29 December 1921 he became a city councilor and chaired the Office of Ground Construction.
 After a dispute at the municipal council, Bogdan Raczkowski was dismissed these positions in April 1934: he then became an appraiser at the Bydgoszcz branch of Bank Gospodarstwa Krajowego.
 On her side, Maria was active in Bydgoszcz branch of the Polish White Cross, the social movement created in February 1918 by Helena Paderewska, second wife of Ignacy Jan Paderewski.

 Fleeing the Nazi invasion, the Raczkowski's left Bydgoszcz and moved to Marie's family estate in Kutno in September for one month.

 When they came back, their house at 1, Asnyka street was occupied by a German officer: hence they moved to live at a cousin's flat, Stefan Jeżowski, on Weyssenhoff Square.

 Nazi authorities arranged for them to pick up few of their belonging from their former house on October 2, in the afternoon: when Bogdan and his daughter went to collect their belongings, they found the villa surrounded by the Gestapo.
-Both of them, together with Maria were arrested and shot on October 4, 1939, in the forest, north of Bydgoszcz (Las Gdański).
+Both of them, together with Maria were arrested and shot on 4 October 1939, in the forest north of Bydgoszcz (Las Gdański).
 Only their son Zdzisław escaped the round up, as he stayed with friends at that time.
 He quickly left Bydgoszcz and hid for the entire period of the war under the name of Zbigniew Koźmian.

 To make matter worse, Tadeusz, Bogdan's brother, was executed at the Valley of Death in late October 1939.

 Bogdan Raczkowski also painted pictures: landscapes of places he visited (Zakopane, Ciechocinek, Hel, Orłowo, Kharkiv, Rostov, Sevastopol, Capri, Rome).
 From 1931 onward, he had been a board member of the Society of Friends of Fine Arts in Bydgoszcz.